HANDLING SIN (BY MARK OVERTON)

 The rule I use for such mental sins is, “If you could have and you would have, you’re guilty.”
 That is, if circumstances had allowed you to commit the sin with your body without a penalty, and you would have done it, then in God’s sight, you did the deed.
 So watch your desires, making sure they don’t cross the line into would-have-done-it.

 Perhaps the most common sin is fornication, which is sex outside of marriage.
-God requires that sex only occur between a married man and woman, where “marriage” means they have made a life-long commitment to each other before a suitable official, such as a minister in a wedding or a justice of the peace.
+God requires that sex occur only between a married man and woman, where “marriage” means they have made a life-long commitment to each other before a suitable official, such as a minister in a wedding or a justice of the peace.
 Sex outside of official marriage is sin, and as you saw above, it can put you in hell.

 How to Repent